 Step 2: Know the Buying Signals

 Reading your customer data can sometimes feel like a foreign language.
 Not only do you have to collect the right type of data, you have to interpret that data to deliver the right marketing messages.
 And once again, technology comes to the rescue.
-Artificial intelligence tools like Connect Automotive Intelligence can quickly analyze huge volumes of customer data, identify trends and flag customers that may be ready to talk.
+CRM artificial intelligence tools like Connect Automotive Intelligence can quickly analyze huge volumes of customer data, identify trends and flag customers that may be ready to talk.
 Then, you can take a more proactive sales approach to deliver both timely and relevant marketing that will catch your customers’ attention.

 You can learn a lot about your customers based on the equity they have in their current vehicles, for example.
 But unsurprisingly, some of the most insightful buying signals come from your customers’ browsing behavior, including their budget, the makes/models they’re interested in and the frequency/timing of their browsing.

 Step 3: Hit the Mark with Your Marketing

 Automated technologies like website analytics and your CRM can give you insight into customer behavior — especially when the two technologies are integrated like they are with VinLens.
 But now that you’ve used those tools to gather and interpret data, it’s up to you to make a personalized marketing offer.
 Know your customers’ interests.
 And deliver messaging that’s warm, welcoming and lets them know you know where they’re coming from and what they want.